TanvirOnGH/firefox-config/readme.md

 - [r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS) - A subreddit dedicated to Firefox customization.
 - [SearchFox](https://searchfox.org) - A source code indexing tool for Mozilla Firefox.
 It indexes C++, Rust, and JavaScript code.
 - [ArkenFox GUI](https://arkenfox.github.io/gui) - Site to help you explore the information from the [arkenfox user.js](https://github.com/arkenfox/user.js)
+- [fx-autoconfig](https://github.com/MrOtherGuy/fx-autoconfig) - A toolkit to load arbitrary javascript files to be run in Firefox browser context.
+Relies on autoconfig functionality available in Firefox.